ievgen-maker/Ievgen-maker.github.io/essays/bootstrap5_Essay5.md

 ## **The Fellowship of the Grid**

 I’m not entirely sure how many people think of software engineers mainly as the ones responsible for website development—but I certainly do.
-Maybe it’s my bias, but that’s the image that comes to mind.
+Though it’s my old standing bias, but that’s the image that comes to mind (of course I obviously now fully realize Software Engineering is more than website building).
 As someone taking software engineering and currently learning HTML and CSS, it’s been enlightening to see just how much more complicated UI development is than I ever imagined.

 At first, learning raw HTML felt rough.
 Everything seemed a little disorganized, and I felt like I needed a clear plan to build what I envisioned.
 Still, it amazed me how people could take something so plain and turn it into a functional, beautiful website.
 Then I discovered Bootstrap 5—and honestly, it’s a lifesaver.